inovex/elements/src/components/ino-radio/readme.md

 # ino-radio

-A radio component that allows the user to select one option from a set. with label. around the material [radio](https://github.com/material-components/material-components-web/tree/master/packages/mdc-radio) component.
+A radio component that allows the user to select one option from a set of radio-buttons.
+This components functions as a wrapper around the material [radio](https://github.com/material-components/material-components-web/tree/master/packages/mdc-radio) component.

 ### Usage